Etablissement Hubert Dolbeau

 Download here our 4 documents that structure ethics within the AIRVANCE Group.
 These documents reflect our commitment to maintaining the highest standards of integrity in all our operations:

-The European Union is currently preparing reforms and standardisation of its CSR policy through the Corporate Sustainability Reporting Directive (CSRD), with significant involvement from our financial partners.
-Airvance Group will provide further information on these new standards in 2026 with the annual report for 2025.
-In the meantime, we are continuing to build our Breathe Together programme as part of our ongoing improvement.
+The European Economic Community is currently preparing, within the framework of the CSRD, to reform and standardize its Sustainability policy, with the strong involvement of our financial partners in the process.
+Airvance Group will communicate on these new standards in 2028 with its 2027 reporting.
+In the meantime, we are continuing to build on our Breathe Together program as part of our continuous improvement process.